-Dead or brown vegetation in an otherwise moist or green field
+Dead or brown vegetation in an otherwise moist or areen field or call 911 to report a leak or other natural gas emergency.

-From a safe place, see if you can spot a pipeline marker like this and call the emergency number or call 911 to report a leak or other natural gas emergency.
+From a safe place, see if you can spot a pipeline marker like this and call the emergency number odorant may be too weak to smell, even though there is a leak.

-\In its natural state, natural gas is odorless, colorless and nontoxic.
-Local utilities such as Dominion Energy add an odorant to make leaks easy to smell.
-However, sometimes the odorant may be too weak to smell, even though there is a leak.
 If you suspect a leak for any reason, get to a safe place immediately and call the emergency number or 911.
 Call 800-323-5517 for a free scratch-and-sniff odorant brochure if you don't know the smell.